iLib-js/ilib-mono/README.md

 - Added the ability to set the target locale for the file from the project settings if it is there.
 Otherwise, fall back to parsing the path name to find the locale.
+- Fixed the way that flavors are detected in the path name